sihyun-ahn/CS453-KGA/README.md

     performance of the prompt on any given model**.
 For example, a user can determine if a set of unit tests succeeds on gpt-4o-mini but fails on phi3.
+-   PromptPex uses an LLM to automatically determine whether model outputs meet the specified requirements.

 <details>
 <summary>Glossary</summary>